bpteague/python-novice-gapminder/_episodes/08-data-frames.md

 ## Result of slicing can be used in further operations.

+*   What is the data type of a slice??
 *   Usually don't just print a slice.
 *   All the statistical operators that work on entire dataframes work the same way on slices.